-Date: To: According to our records, you have missed a total of clock hours in the course This is equal to or greater than the c redit our value of the course.
-This is a concern due to the fact that it could reflect poorly on your gra de, and overall success in our nursing program.
-Our Nursing Student Handbook defines our Attend ance Policy.
-It states: "Due to the complex nature of class content, it is strongly recommended that students attended all scheduled classes.
-The individual student will be r responsible for content missed during an absence.
-The College attendance policy states: "Because e East Central College believes that learning is an interactive process, students are expected to atter nd classes regularly.
-Instructors distribute written class attendance policies at the beginning of ea ach new class.
-Faculty or administrators at ECC may administratively withdraw a student from a class if a student violates the expressed, written attendance policy as stated in the course syllab ous for the class."
-The policy of the nursing department is if the student is absent the equivalent of the number of clock hours for the number of credit hour rs for the course, attendance counseling will be required to maintain participation in the program If student absenteeism continues, further discip olinary action may be taken up to and including dismissal from the program."
-Student Signature/Date Nursing Program Coordinator Signature/Date W 2010 2.
-William 2.
-Togram Coordinator Dignaturo Date May 2018 Reviewed: May 2019, May 2020, May
+Date: Го: According to our records, you have missed a total of clock c hours in the course .
+This is equal to or greater than the credit ou due to the fact that it could reflect poorly on your grade, and overall s Nursing Student Handbook defines our Attendance Policy.
+It states: "Due to the complex nature of class content, it is strong scheduled classes.
+The individual student will be responsible e for content missed during an absence.
+The College attendance policy states: "Because East C Central College believes that learning is an interactive process, students are expected to attend classes reg gularly.
+Instructors distribute written class attendance policies at the beginning of each new class.
+Facul ty or administrators at ECC may administratively withdraw a student from a class if a student violates the expressed, written attendance policy as stated in the course syllabus for the class."
+The policy of the nursing department is if the studen nt is absent the equivalent of the number o clock hours for the number of credit hours for the course, a attendance counseling will be required to maintain participation in the program.
+If student absenteeism continues, further disciplinary action may be taken up to and including dismissal from the program."
+Student Signature/Date Student Signature/Date Nursing Program Coordinator Signature/Date May 2018 Reviewed: May 2019, May 2020, May 2022, May 2023